-The IMF Leading the Charge
+The IMF Leads the Charge to Find a Cure for Myeloma

 With recent trials, the goal is to achieve cure by decisive intervention early for smoldering or active myeloma.
 To evaluate success, it is essential to use sensitive, reliable, and practical testing for minimal residual disease (MRD).